Certifiers Make Neural Networks Vulnerable to Availability Attacks: Background

-Backdoor attacks~\cite{li2021backdoor} take this concept one step further.
-Instead of misclassifying a predetermined set of inputs, they cause the model to misclassify any input which contains a special trigger.
-They function by adding a backdoor to the model during training.
-At runtime, the adversary can then activate the backdoor by simply adding the trigger to any model input, causing the model to change its behavior.
+During evaluation by the victim, the backdoor remains inactive and therefore hidden since the adversary does not add the secret backdoor trigger.
+At runtime, the adversary can activate the backdoor by adding the trigger to any model input, causing the model to change its behavior.
 This trigger can take many forms, from simple pixel patterns~\cite{gu2019badnets} to invisible perturbations~\cite{chen2017targeted, turner2019label, zhong2020backdoor, bagdasaryan2020blind} or semantic features~\cite{chen2017targeted}.
-The benefit of backdoor attacks is that the attacker can dynamically adapt it to new data.

 Technically, these attacks often use data poisoning to influence the training process.
 In the simplest case, adding a small amount of mislabeled samples with triggers is sufficient to introduce a backdoor \cite{gu2019badnets, chen2017targeted}.
 More sophisticated versions use clean-label attacks to avoid detection~\cite{chen2017targeted, turner2019label, zhong2020backdoor, bagdasaryan2020blind, salem2020dynamic, salem2020don}.
-Other techniques exploit the model supply chain by publishing a pre-trained model which already contains the backdoor~\cite{hong2021handcrafted}.
+Other techniques exploit the model supply chain by publishing a pre-trained model containing the backdoor~\cite{hong2021handcrafted}.